Yoctol/bottender/docs/channel-viber-setup.md

 ```

 ### Webhook
-After finshing above settings, you can start your server with Viber webhook listening using following commands:
+After finshing above settings, you can start your server with Viber webhook event listening using following commands:

 ```
 // in production mode